czi-hca-comp-tools/multiomics/README.md

 How do we come up with the metadata we need?
 - Enforcing those standards
 - e.g. DCC for neurons have already figured out what they need, how do we use their expertise?

+## What has worked and what hasn't worked?

+- Data registration - officially stating a mouse strain and timepoint to analyze